John Egorugwu

 John Egorugwu (born May 21, 1986) is an American football inside linebackers coach for the New York Giants of the National Football League (NFL).
 Egorugwu most recently served as the Linebackers coach at Vanderbilt in 2021.
 He has spent time coaching with other National Football League teams including the Baltimore Ravens and Buffalo Bills.

 Playing career

-John Egorugwu was a Linebacker at William Jewell Cardinals from 2004-2007.
+John Egorugwu was a linebacker for the William Jewell Cardinals from 2004 to 2007.
 He played in 29 games, had 156 career tackles, 22 tackles for loss, 7.0 sacks, and 2 interception during his time at William Jewell.

 Coaching career

 William Jewell

 Egorugwu got his start in coaching at his alma mater, William Jewell as their Linebackers coach from 2010 until the end of the 2011 season.

 Missouri

 Egorugwu got hired by Missouri as a graduate assistant, working with both the defense in 2012 and offense in 2013 and 2014.
-During his time in Missouri he won his first bowl game 2014 Cotton Bowl Classic with the teams victory over the Oklahoma State with the final score (41-31).
-He would win his second bowl game the following year 2015 Citrus Bowl with the teams victory over Minnesota with the final score (33-17).
+During his time in Missouri he won his first bowl game 2014 Cotton Bowl Classic with the team's victory over the Oklahoma State with the final score (41-31).
+He would win his second bowl game the following year 2015 Citrus Bowl with the team's victory over Minnesota with the final score (33-17).